 The “white” towns in the region are Louis Trichardt, Messina (now Musina), and Alldays in the west.
 Further south is the major town of Pietersburg, also now renamed to a “Black” name, Polokwane.

 The vha’Venda are a completely distinct group of Black people in far northern South Africa and their family names are also very distinct.
-They have more in common with the Ma’Shona people of Eastern Zimbabwe– Robert Mugabe’s people.
+They have more in common with the Ma’Shona people of Eastern Zimbabwe—Robert Mugabe’s people.
 The vice President of South Africa, Cyril Ramaphosa, is a Venda.
 Historically they live at the foot of the Soutpansberg mountain range, inside of which one finds their sacred Lake Funduzi and the sacred forest south of it.
 They have a long history as ironmongers and ironsmiths.
 The young Black metallurgical engineers I have dealt with were all Vendas.
+As far as this author is concerned, they are in a league of their own as a Black people in South Africa.

 In the past week, the Venda people of Vuwani have made it quite clear that they will not submit to Shangaan people.
 Says 28 year old Steven Mulaudzi, and assistant driver in the banana industry,